TuyenTran12/SunnyLand/README.md

 ### Hello guys, my name is Tuyen, I'm from Vietnam, this is my game platformer project I've done, so there will be some mistakes, please forgive me.
 Hope you enjoy it

-# ATTENTION
-### Go to the Assets file and compress the firebase file because it's so large that I can't upload the file to github.
-I hope you understand this error and please compress it to help me run the game.
-Thank you everyone

 ## Take a look at the game's images

 ![Capture](https://github.com/user-attachments/assets/a3ce1590-8d8e-452b-bbe2-d26ef61ac8ad)